LispEngineer/bare-metal-f7-1-gpio_addr_config/README.md

 * `-save-temps` saves the generated assembly files for inspection
 * `-fverbose-asm` adds more information into the assembly files

+# Eclipse Notes

+* Set "Scalability Mode" to something really high like 25,000 lines
+  * Then right-click the project and rebuild the index
+  * The STM header files are huge!

 # Lesson Notes